Degree thesis topics - Exp. Plant Ecology

 Root dynamics in drained and rewetted peatlands in the face of climate change (MA or 2 BA)

-Timing: second half of 2023
+Timing: first and/or second half of 2025

 Contact: Bo Peters & Jürgen Kreyling